 Jérôme Beaumont

-He has a bachelor’s in political science, a master’s in business administration, is certified in cyber security & Fintech (Harvard) and as board member (Wharton).
+He holds a Bachelor’s degree in Political Science and a Master’s in Business Administration, and is certified in Cybersecurity & Fintech (Harvard) and Board Governance (Wharton).

-Mr. Beaumont held several roles and contributed to European Union and United Nations missions before joining the French Financial Intelligence Unit (TRACFIN) in 2011.
-Over the next five years, he processed major operational anti-money laundering cases, covered TRACFIN’s international information exchange relating to terrorist attacks in France and was responsible for TRACFIN’s international policies.
-In that frame, he had regular cooperation with reporting entities and supervisory agencies.
+Prior to joining the Egmont Group, he held several roles supporting European Union and United Nations missions, and joined TRACFIN, the French Financial Intelligence Unit, in 2011.
+Over five years, he led major operational AML cases, coordinated international information exchange following terrorist attacks in France, and managed TRACFIN’s international relations and policy development.
+He also worked closely with reporting entities and supervisory authorities.